 Acceptable uses of College Technology Resources comply with the Expense and Resource Stewardship Policy and the College’s Social Media Guidelines.
 All usage and communication by College employees and students must comply with employee and student handbooks.

 The College strives to protect the privacy of its users and supports the use of technology for the free expression of ideas.
-As an academic community, the students, faculty, and staff of the College must respect the privacy of data, respect the rights of others, honor Invention and Patent policies, and adhere to the College’s copyright policy and guidelines, remembering that the same provisions of copyright ownership and fair use that apply in the print environment apply to digital resources including the use of computer software, library online databases and data files such as text, audio, graphics, video, etc.
+As an academic community, the students, faculty, and staff of the College must respect the privacy of data, respect the rights of others, honor Invention and Patent policies, and adhere to the College’s Copyright and Intellectual Property policy, remembering that the same provisions of copyright ownership and fair use that apply in the print environment apply to digital resources including the use of computer software, library online databases and data files such as text, audio, graphics, video, etc.